Imitation Learning for Combinatorial Optimisation under Uncertainty: Background

 \subsection{Machine Learning for MDPs}

-Machine learning provides a range of approaches for solving MDPs in settings where system dynamics are partially known or entirely unknown.
-RL and approximate dynamic programming (ADP) are two prominent frameworks in this context.
-RL is commonly applied in model-free settings where transition dynamics are unknown.
-Algorithms such as Q-learning and policy gradient methods learn policies directly through interaction with the environment, using sampled trajectories to estimate value functions or policy gradients and to iteratively improve performance.
+Machine learning provides several paradigms for addressing MDPs in settings where system dynamics are partially known or entirely unknown.
+The state of the MDP directly corresponds to the input feature representation used by the ML model, we use the same notation ($x$) to denote the two.
+Two prominent approaches are reinforcement learning and approximate dynamic programming (ADP).
+RL is typically applied in model-free settings, where transition dynamics are unknown, and policies are learned directly through interaction with the environment.
+Methods such as Q-learning and policy gradient algorithms rely on sampled trajectories to estimate value functions or policy gradients and to iteratively improve decision policies.

-Approximate dynamic programming, more prevalent in operations research and control, often assumes access to a simulator or generative model of the system.
-ADP addresses the intractability of exact dynamic programming by approximating value functions or policies using function approximation techniques, including linear basis expansions, regression trees, and neural networks.
-These approximations enable iterative solution methods such as fitted value iteration, approximate policy iteration, and least-squares temporal difference learning.
+Approximate dynamic programming, which has its roots in operations research and control, often assumes access to a simulator or generative model of the system.
+ADP mitigates the intractability of exact dynamic programming by approximating value functions or policies using function approximation techniques, including linear basis functions, regression trees, and neural networks.
+These approximations enable iterative solution methods such as fitted value iteration and approximate policy iteration.
 Although RL and ADP differ in historical origins and terminology, the distinction between the two has become increasingly blurred, particularly with the adoption of deep learning–based methods.

-Imitation learning (IL) offers an alternative approach for solving MDPs, especially in situations where the reward function is unknown, difficult to specify, or poorly aligned with the desired behaviour.
-In this setting, the objective is to learn a policy by leveraging expert-generated state–action trajectories.
-The simplest form of IL is Behavioural Cloning (BC) \cite{pomerleau1988alvinn}, which treats imitation as a supervised learning problem that maps observed states directly to expert actions.
-However, BC is vulnerable to compounding errors arising from distributional shift, whereby the learner encounters states during deployment that are underrepresented in the training data.

-To address this issue, more robust IL methods incorporate expert interaction during learning, allowing the learner to query the expert on states encountered during execution.
-A related class of methods, known as inverse reinforcement learning (IRL) \cite{ng2000algorithms}, seeks to infer a reward function for which the expert policy is optimal.
-Once such a reward function is recovered, standard reinforcement learning or approximate dynamic programming techniques may be applied to compute a policy.
+IL provides an alternative paradigm for solving MDPs, especially in settings where specifying a reward function is difficult, misaligned with operational objectives, or undesirable from a modelling perspective.
+Rather than learning through trial-and-error interaction, IL seeks to learn a policy directly from expert-generated state–action trajectories.
+This expert-driven formulation is particularly appealing in combinatorial optimisation settings, where high-quality decision policies may be available through optimisation solvers or heuristics, but reward design and exploration are costly.